alexq1an/Shamrock-Scheduler4Dementia/ReadMe.md

    <li>If the caregiver account is new then the app allows to add new patient information </li>
    <li>For patient information it takes in Name, Age, Unique Id, Sex, Description </li>
    <li>Allows the caregiver to scroll through the patient list </li>
-   <li>Allows the caregiver to choose a particular patient </li>
    <li>Allows the caregiver to edit patient information </li>
    <li>Allows to select the date for the schedule </li>
-   <li>Can Set Alarm </li>
    <li>Notifies the user when the alarm rings </li>
-   <li>Allows the user to cancel the set alarm </li>
+   <li>Allows the user to set and cancel the alarm </li>
-   <li>Allows the user to stop the alarm and takes it to the notification activity page </li>
 </ul>
 <br>
 <br>
 <br>
 <br>
 <h1> Procedure</h1>
-If emulator has been setup correctly then it should take a couple moments for the app to startup<br>
-Then you should see this screen<br>
+<br>Below are screenshots of each page and what their features are
+<br>Some of the Pages may be slow when loading
 <h4> Choosing User Type Page</h4>
 <img src="chooseUserType.jpg" width="275" height="500" align = "left">
 <br>